There are so many options and factors to consider when it comes to paper labels, please see below for our guide to find out more.

 1. What adhesive options are available?

 - Extra Permanent Adhesive (also known as hi-tack) – this is a high tack synthetic emulsion adhesive specially formulated for application to difficult surfaces.
-(See online for our range of Extra Permanent Labels on A4 Sheets)

 It is worth noting that most paper labels are pressure sensitive.
 This means that pressure needs to be applied to the label once it has been stuck down to form a bond.
 In many cases, permanent adhesive takes time to cure.